siliconlabs-southemea/OpenThreadDocumentation/Applications/OpenThread_Border_Router_WakeUp/magic_packet_sender.md

 Once your packet has been customized, use the `send` command to send the packet and wake-up the RCP.

-# Testing the wake-up functionality
+# Testing the magic packet detection

 Follow this sequence (tested on BRD4166A) to validate the behavior: